 The Valley Baseball League was founded May 15, 1897, in Edinburg, VA and included charter members Winchester, Woodstock, Strasburg, Front Royal, and Edinburg.

 It evolved in the early years from a Class D minor league to an NCAA-sanctioned league in 1961 operating under NCAA rules.
 The league adopted wooden bats in 1993.
-Each team plays a 44-game schedule June through August concluding with an eight team playoff to determine the Lineweaver Cup Championship.
+Each team plays a 40-game schedule June through late July concluding with a six team playoff that extends to early August to determine the Lineweaver Cup Championship.

 The VBL is funded in part by a grant from Major League Baseball and is a member of the National Alliance of College Summer Baseball, a national affiliation of 13 collegiate summer leagues.
 The Valley League has produced well over 1,100 professional baseball players, including a record 79 former players drafted in the 2008 Major League Baseball First-Year Player Draft.
 In 2015, 30 Valley League alumni were playing in the Major Leagues and 15 alumni were either playing or serving in an executive capacity in 2014 with one of the MLB Post Season teams.
 In 2015, 46 current players or alumni were drafted and in 2017, 44 were drafted.
 In 2021, 25 alumni were playing in the Major Leagues.